tomquisel/tomquisel.github.io/_posts/2022-06-16-navigating-disagreements.md

 ### Set the stage

 You can create a warm, inviting space by sincerely sharing something that you admire about the person or about how they handled the situation you’re going to bring up.
 Acknowledge their effort.
-And of course, make sure that conflict is not the only time you praise your teammates.
+And of course, make sure that conflict isn't the only time you praise your teammates.

 You can also emphasize shared goals or context.
 For example, “we’ve both been in a tough situation with the shorthanded team recently” or “I know we’re both really passionate about releasing the product on time, and we’re working hard to hit that goal.”
 This can help you “get on the same side of the issue”[^1] and create a collaborative environment for handling the disagreement.
 After all, neither of you want to be in a state of disagreement, and it's a shared issue that can be best addressed by working together.